elemount/vscode-semantic-search-extension/README.md

 1. Open a workspace folder in VSCode
 2. Run the command **"Semantic Search: Build Index"** from the command palette (Ctrl+Shift+P)
 3. Wait for indexing to complete (progress shown in notification)

+Note: On first use, the embedding model (~12MB) will be downloaded and cached.

 ### Searching